andre-reyes/Network-Design/Phase_2/DesignFile.md

 ## Purpose of the phase
 ---------------------------------------------------------------------------
+### **Phase 1**
 The Purpose of this phase is to learn more about the transport layer (TCP/UDP).
 Particularly, the ability to transport messages, or data, in between a UDP client and a UDP server both ways.
+### **Phase 2**
+To transfer a file beterrn a UDP client process and a UDP server process.
+This is done by providing reliable data transfer (RDT) 1.0 service using the UDP connection developed in Phase 1.
+Ultimately sending and recieving data using packets, one at a time.
 </br>

 ## Code Explanation